-Computer Science faculty perform research in the following three core areas.
+Computer Science faculty perform research in the following four core areas.

 - Data-Centric Computing covers a wide range of cutting-edge topics in theory, algorithms, systems, and applications about data.
 Areas of expertise include: artificial intelligence, computational linguistics, databases, data mining, distributed systems, health informatics, information retrieval, machine learning, natural language processing, privacy of data, and social media analysis.